King of Prussia PA Personal Injury Lawyer

 As many cases before have indicated, the duty of the landlord is unique and should ensure all residents of a reasonable amount of safety on their premises.
 This law is governed by prior cases which have dealt with similar accidents causing injuries on landlord property.
 Ciccarelli Law Offices were able to exploit this strong precedent in Pennsylvania to our client’s benefit.
 Our client won a significant settlement from the apartment complex which helped her recoup her losses for her countless medical bills and physical therapy treatments.
 She was affected negatively by this accident for the rest of her life and needs to continually dedicate herself to her body’s rehabilitation.
 She deserved financial compensation for her severe injury and she received just that.

-Our attorneys are here to help lead you through the complicated judicial process.
+Our Philadelphia slip and fall attorneys are here to help lead you through the complicated judicial process.
 The Ciccarelli Law Offices are headquartered in West Chester but also have offices in the surrounding counties.
 We serve injury clients through Pennsylvania in the metro Philadelphia including Chester County, Delaware County, Lancaster County, Berks County, Bucks County and Montgomery County.
 If someone else is liable for the injuries you have sustained, you should be compensated for the costs of your injuries.
 Our experienced Personal Injury attorneys are diligent in our cases for all of our clients in personal injuries.
 Call us for more information or any questions you may have at 610-692-8700 or toll free at 877-529-2422.